JulRodrigu/ICES-VMS-and-Logbook-Data-Call/README.md

 - Run for all years to merge tacsat and eflalo.
 The merged tacsatEflalo contain all fishing pings with eflalo information.

 2.4_add_info_tacsatEflalo.R
-- Download EUSeaMap_2023, either from emodnet and do some calculations or directly from dtu: https://figshare.com/s/46ed591ca29f87c53311
+- Download EUSeaMap_2023 and depth interval polygons, either from emodnet and do some calculations or directly from dtu: https://figshare.com/s/46ed591ca29f87c53311
-- Add habitat and swepat area to each fishing ping.
+- Add habitat, depth interval and swept area to each fishing ping.

 3.1_Collect_tables.R
 - Add all years together and only select the necessary columns